igotscrewed/railgunRelayDrained/README.md

 <p>
  I am assuming the culprit is trying to take out the competition.
 If this type of attack is not fixed, the railgun project will fail.
 If it's not fixable, there needs to be some kind of insurance fund to reimburse rekt operators.
 But I think it should be fixable.
+I thought transactions that would fail were rejected.
+How is that not the case?
 </p>